-After dealing with some growing pains after its initial release, Elder Scrolls Online has established itself as one of the premiere MMORPGs.
+After dealing with some growing pains after its initial release and living in the shadows of World of Warcraft and Guild Wars 2, Elder Scrolls Online has established itself as one of the premiere MMORPGs.
 A steady flow of updates and (paid) DLC has helped keep the game fresh.
 The online community remains active, which is obviously important for the MMO genre.

 Nowadays you can only purchase the Morrowing Edition which also includes the base game.
 This is the version we will be referring to throughout this guide.

 Despite its early problems, the original game netted a 71/100 Metascore; while the ESO Morrowind expansion netted a 77, showcasing the game’s improvement over time.
 A 79% positive on Steam also shows the game’s continuing popularity: